A generalization of operads based on subgraph contractions: Introduction

 \section{Introduction}

-In the recent paper~\cite{dotsenko2022reconnectads}, the author, alongside Dotsenko and Keilthy, introduced a natural extension of an operad to a construction defined on graphs, with composition defined in terms of the reconnected complement of a graph with respect to a connected subgraph.
-Another essential combinatorial construction in the study of finite simple graphs is that of contraction - collapsing a connected subgraph to a single vertex.
+In a recent paper~\cite{dotsenko2024reconnectads}, the author, alongside Dotsenko and Keilthy, introduced a natural extension of the notion of operad to a construction defined on graphs, with composition defined in terms of the reconnected complement of a graph with respect to a connected subgraph.
+Another essential combinatorial construction in the study of finite simple graphs is that of contraction: collapsing a connected subgraph to a single vertex.
 Many graph invariants make use of contraction in their construction, and it is a powerful tool for proving results recursively.
-As such, it seemed natural to consider a graphical operadic structure with components indexed by connected finite simple graphs, inputs labelled by vertices, and composition defined in terms of contraction.
-We call this structure a \textit{contractad} and find many natural examples of contractads, in areas across mathematics.
+As such, it seemed natural to consider a graphical operad structure with components indexed by connected finite simple graphs, inputs labeled by vertices, and composition defined in terms of contraction.
+We call this structure a \textit{contractad} and find many natural examples of contractads in areas across mathematics.

-Let us briefly define contractads, for details see Subsection~\ref{subsec:contractads}.
+Let us briefly define contractads, for details see Section~\ref{subsec:contractads}.
 A contractad with values in a symmetric monoidal category $\C$ is a contravariant functor

-from the groupoid of connected finite simple graphs, equipped with a collection of infinitesimal compositions defined as follows.
+from the groupoid of connected finite simple graphs equipped with a collection of infinitesimal compositions defined as follows.
 For each connected graph $\Gr$ and collection of vertices $G$ inducing a connected subgraph $\Gr|_G$, we have a map

 where $\Gr/G$ is the graph obtained from $\Gr$ by contracting $G$ to a single vertex.
-The collection of such maps satisfies natural associativity and equivariance conditions, for details see page~\pageref{partdefi}.
+The collection of such maps satisfies natural associativity and equivariance conditions, for details see Definition~\ref{partdefi}.

-We show that a contractad naturally generalises existing operadic structures(Subsection~\ref{subsec:operads}).
+We show that a contractad naturally generalizes the existing operad-like structures (Section~\ref{subsec:operads}).
 For example, the restriction of a contractad to the family of complete graphs recovers the structure of a symmetric operad.
 Similarly, the restriction to the family of path graphs recovers the structure of a non-symmetric operad (with an additional $\mathbb{Z}_2$-action on each component).